HOUDAElAFIF/Terraform_Playground/README.md

 # Terraform-Projects
 This repository tracks my Terraform learning journey with hands-on projects for building and managing AWS infrastructure.
-It is a learning resource for Terraform beginners and is updated regularly with new projects.
+It's a learning resource for Terraform Learners and is updated regularly with new projects.